gammasoft71/xtd/docs/ustring.md

   ustring s = "This is a "_s + "simple string"_s;
   console::write_line(s);
 }
-// output : This is a simple string
+// output: This is a simple string
 ```

 * [_s](https://codedocs.xyz/gammasoft71/xtd/group__xtd__core.html#ga3159a02c625a6b416d84cc09109fa1bb) literal operator is used to convert specified value into xtd::ustring.